My Computer Is Frozen And Control Alt Delete Not Working (Solved)

 7.)
 Check Your Computer For Malware

-Virus and malware can affect your computer’s processes such that they prevent security processes that may likely end up harming your PC.
-Malware is often scripted in this manner; that is why you have to scan and remove them from your system.
+Viruses and malware can affect your computer’s processes, preventing security processes that may likely end up harming your PC.
+Malware is often scripted in this manner, so you have to scan and remove them from your system.

 To scan and delete malware from your computer, use an antivirus.